syncfusion-content/wpf-docs/wpf/OLAPChart/Localization.md

 Select "Resources File" from the list.
 Then name the resource file: Syncfusion.OlapChart.WPF.ar-AE.resx and click Add.

-N> The resource file name should strictly be in the format "Syncfusion.OlapChart.WPF.<<Culture Code>>.resx".
+N> The resource file name should strictly be in the format "Syncfusion.OlapChart.WPF.&lt;Culture Code&gt;.resx".

 Copy and paste the translated locale to the resource file created in the earlier step.